skillrary/AWS-Certified-SysOps-Administrator-Associate/Daily Lab Exercise for BapeiBatch1.md

 3. Know where configure Dedicated host/instance

-4. Create EC2 instance, stop and start the instance and recoginze release of public IP from the instance.
+4. Create EC2 instance, stop and start the instance and recognize release of public IP from the instance.
    Create Elastic IP and associate it with EC2 instance.
 Stop and Start to check if IP gets released.